orf53975/ayylkmao/README.md

 ```

 #### Removal
-Since the kernel module is hidden and unremovable by default, you will need to unhide it so that it can be removed.
+Since the kernel module is hidden and thus unremovable by default, you will need to unhid before it can be removed.
 To do this simply signal any process with `SIGNAL_UNHIDE_MODULE` and then you should be able to remove the module normally.

 ```
 > kill -53 0